ucpritam/ucpritam/README.md

 - 👯 I’m looking to collaborate on open source projects.
 - 💬 Ask me about anything related to Full Stack Development.
 - 📫 How to reach me: [Instagram](https://www.instagram.com/ucpritam/), [Portfolio Website](https://ucpritam.github.io), [Twitter](https://twitter.com/ucpritam)
-- ⚡ Fun fact: I keep thinking about the code while using an application.
+- ⚡ Fun fact: While using an application I keep thinking about its code.